xoak/played/README.md

-# played
+# /played
-/played - a discord bot for tracking playtime
+a discord bot for tracking playtime